-This Temple alum implements cutting-edge technology and a passion for community to design a more beautiful tomorrow.
+Because his expertise with cutting-edge technology and passion for community can design a more beautiful tomorrow.

 Landscape Architect, Cleveland Neighborhood Progress